SudatiSimone/SudatiSimone/README.md

 ### Hi there 👋

-I'm Simone, a Computer Engineering Student at the University of Bergamo(Dalmine).
+I'm Simone, a Software Architecture at Blue Reply.

 I'm keen on competitive programming (C++) and chess ♟️.